Whitedragon115/mdFury/README.md

 # mdFury — Modern Markdown Editor & Document Management

+> This is a Vibe Project, so the bugs goes brrrrr

 A modern Markdown editor built with Next.js 15, TypeScript, and Tailwind CSS, featuring live preview, document storage/sharing, dark/light/system themes, internationalization, and OAuth login (Google/GitHub).

 ## ✨ Features